jfiander/jokes/Green Golfballs.md

 Jack's tenth birthday arrived.
 That morning, his dad said to him, "Jack, you've reached a big milestone.
 Ten years!
 To celebrate, I'd like to buy you something for your birthday.
 It can be anything at all.
 Just name it, and I'll get it for you."

 Jack smiled, then sat there for a few minutes.
 Finally, he said, "Okay.
-For my birthday, I'd like a bucket full of green golballs."
+For my birthday, I'd like a bucket full of green golfballs."

 Jack's dad was plainly confused.
 He said, "Jack, I don't get it.
 Four years ago you asked me for a single green golfball, and said you'd explain later.
 Now you're asking for a whole bucket of them.
 Will I get to find out what they're for?"